Table of contents

 - Should not include the name and/or surname of a person other than the director, shareholder or owner unless there are reasons for their acceptance.

 Tips: Individuals are allowed to incorporate a company under their own name, unless a name already exists in the records of the ROC.
-In such a case we propose including your initials and/or a middle name or incorporating a relative’s name to surpass the misleading criteria.
+In such cases, we propose including your initials and/or a middle name or incorporating a relative’s name to surpass the misleading criteria.

 Moreover, where a client has a name in mind which is not acceptable by the ROC, we suggest including a word (noun) in the begging or in between or at the end of the name, to distinguish it from the other companies.
 Another option to consider, is incorporating your initials in the name.